Generalised solutions to linear and non-linear Schr\"{o}dinger-type equations with point defect: Colombeau and non-Colombeau regimes: Set-up and main results

 \begin{theorem} Let $a\in L^2(\mathbb{R}^3)$ and let $w$ be a function satisfying \eqref{eq:conditions-w}.
 The Colombeau generalised solution to the Cauchy problem for the singular non-linear Schr\"{o}dinger equation

 with initial datum $a$ is compatible with the $H^2$-solution to the Cauchy problem for the classical non-linear Schr\"{o}dinger equation

 with the same initial datum. \end{theorem}

-\begin{remark} In \cite{Dugandzija-Vojnovic-2021} existence and uniqueness of a $H^2$-based Colombeau solution of $\eqref{eq:deltaeq}$ was established with slightly different conditions on the convolution potential $w$ (more precisely, for even-symmetric $w\in W^{2,p}(\mathbb{R}^3,\mathbb{R})$, $p\in(2,\infty]$), and in addition compatibility was examined, but only for odd-symmetric $a\in H^2(\mathbb{R}^3)$.
-Beside, the embedding (in the sense of Appendix \ref{app:Colombeau} and \eqref{eq:colemb} in particular) of the $\delta$-coefficient appearing in \eqref{eq:deltaeq} into the Colombeau algebra was performed in \cite{Dugandzija-Vojnovic-2021} by means of \emph{compactly supported} mollifiers, whereas, without altering the general picture of the Colombeau generalised solution theory, our Theorem \ref{thm:Colombeau-case} requires the mollifiers to be \emph{strictly positive} almost everywhere.
+\begin{remark} In \cite{Dugandzija-Vojnovic-2021} existence and uniqueness of a $H^2$-based Colombeau solution of $\eqref{eq:deltaeq}$ was established with slightly different conditions on the convolution potential $w$ (more precisely, for even-symmetric $w\in W^{2,p}(\mathbb{R}^3,\mathbb{R})$, $p\in(2,\infty]$).
+In addition compatibility was examined, but only for odd-symmetric $a\in H^2(\mathbb{R}^3)$ an in the case of classical equation $\eqref{eq:nodeltaeq}$.
+Besides, the embedding (in the sense of Appendix \ref{app:Colombeau} and \eqref{eq:colemb} in particular) of the $\delta$-coefficient appearing in \eqref{eq:deltaeq} into the Colombeau algebra was performed in \cite{Dugandzija-Vojnovic-2021} by means of \emph{compactly supported} mollifiers, whereas, without altering the general picture of the Colombeau generalised solution theory, our Theorem \ref{thm:Colombeau-case} requires the mollifiers to be \emph{strictly positive} almost everywhere.
 In this respect, Theorem \ref{thm:Colombeau-case} supplements the recent analysis made in \cite{Dugandzija-Vojnovic-2021} for the Hartree equation, as well as the related works \cite{Dugandzija-Nedeljkov-2019,DV-2022-INdAMSpringer} for the cubic non-linear Schr\"{o}dinger equation. \end{remark}

 All \emph{sub-Colombeau} regimes $\sigma\in[0,3)$, but the resonant $\sigma=2$ case, display the same qualitative `compatibility' behaviour expressed by \eqref{eq:mainthmlimit1}.
 Thus, notably, the perturbation $V_\varepsilon$ in \eqref{eq:LS-NLS-eps}, localised at the very small spatial scale $\varepsilon$ and with very high magnitude $\varepsilon^{-\sigma}$, is practically ineffective for the solution, in the $L^2$-sense.
 The only non-trivial effect, well known in the quantum mechanical context, is produced by the perturbation when $\sigma=2$, in the exceptional resonant case, namely under exceptional spectral requirements at zero energy.
 In this sense, one virtue of Theorem \ref{thm:main1}, which was in fact a primary motivation for us, is the clarification of the different quantitative meaning (depending on the different scaling) of linear and semi-linear Schr\"{o}dinger equations with `approximated point-like singularity'.